Ways Calgarians can reduce single-use items

 Single-use items include items such as shopping bags, utensils, straws and napkins that are made of plastic, wood, bamboo, cardboard or any other material.

-The best way to reduce single-use item waste is to stop using them whenever possible or to choose reusable options.
+The best way to reduce single-use items is to stop using them whenever possible or to choose reusable options.
+There is no City of Calgary bylaw requiring residents or businesses to reduce single‑use items, but many Calgarians and businesses choose to reduce them as part of everyday waste reduction best practices.

 What you can do